Susan von der Lippe: Stanford University

-After completing her time at Stanford, she married Paul Von Der Lipp, moved to Colorado, and began a career in marketing.
+After completing her time at Stanford, she married Paul von der Lippe, moved to Colorado, and began a career in marketing.
 After her children were born, she focused on a career as a homemaker, though her considerable focus on high level training with United States Masters Swimming also consumed some of her time.
 Returning to work by 1999, she served as a marketing manager for Colorado Time Systems.

 1984 Olympic gold and silver medals

 At the 1984 Summer Olympics in Los Angeles, she had significant success.
 She won a silver medal for her second-place performance in the women's 200-meter breaststroke, with a time of 2:31.15, finishing only .77 seconds behind the first place Canadian, Ann Ottenbrite who won Canada's first gold medal in swimming.
 Rapp moved up from sixth place in the early race, and in the last lap moved from third to second.

 She earned a gold medal at the 84 Olympics by swimming for the winning U.S. team in the preliminary heats of the women's 4×100-meter medley relay.
 The Dutch team, a close rival, was eliminated in a preliminary round due to a disqualification when a member started before their teammate had fully finished their leg and touched the wall.
 Another close rival, the Australian team, were disqualified in a preliminary round for the same reason.
 The U.S. team led from the first leg, winning in a combined time of 4:08.34, to finish ahead of second-place West Germany by 3.5 seconds, a significant margin.

 In individual competition, she finished seventh in the final of the women's 100-meter breaststroke, recording a time of 1:11.45.

 In 1985, von der Lippe had surgery on both knees, due to inflamed ligaments largely from the rigors of breaststroke training and competition, but was able to make the U.S. World Championship team in 1986, after a year of recovery.